glassoboe/Spiri_Public/simulator.rst

 The **keyboard_teleop** or **quadrotor_teleop**
 node publishes to a topic called ``cmd_vel``.
 The controllers for Spiri listens to the ``cmd_vel`` topic and translate the velocity to thrust and force to move Spiri in the simulator.

-*If you are new to Ubuntu and are using the telop commands, it's useful to know you can have multiple windows running at once

 Differences and Limitations
 ---------------------------